internetofwater/ABOUT-US/README.md

   # Asks from Triangle Water Supply Partnership (Water Utilities of Chapal Hill/Carrboro, Durham, Raleigh, Cary, Fayetteville)

-1. A visualization tool to visualize climate data relevant to utilities, where utilities can visualize the status of water supply of their immediate environment and that of thier neighbors.
-This ask is descibed in more detail in [DroughtDashboardRequest.md](DroughtDashboardRequest.md)
+1. A visualization tool to visualize climate data relevant to utilities, where utilities can visualize the status of water supply of their immediate environment and that of their neighbors.
+This ask is descibed in more detail in [DroughtDashboardRequest.md](DroughtDashboardRequest.md) See [this presentation](/img/nighthawk_presentation.pptx) for some background and design mockups

 ## Environmental Data Sources
 (will provide links to descriptions, API documentation, any client libraries)